BroncoSpace-Lab/scales-hardware/docs/power_system/power_system.md

    - Watchdog(s)
       - Need 3, one for Jetson, OBC, FPGA
          - Use Proves implementation available [here](https://github.com/BroncoSpace-Lab/scales-rad-tolerant-watchdog?tab=readme-ov-file)
    - Watchdog for each voltage level instead of the full system

+### (2/11/25)
+- Notes on Rev A from michael:
+   - Switching Regulator: Vicor PI3740 is not in stock, find another one, stick to TI or Analog devices
+   - Add a GPIO pin to toggle the enable pin on each regulator, if its needed to reset power output
+- Move to Rev B:
+   - Implement the following:
+      - New Switching regulator
+         - Options:
+            - [LT8638](https://www.analog.com/media/en/technical-documentation/data-sheets/lt8638-2.pdf) (2.8V to 42V 10A/12A)
+            - [LT8638SEV#PBF](https://www.mouser.com/ProductDetail/Analog-Devices/LT8638SEVPBF?qs=sGAEpiMZZMsMIqGZiACxIZbomz1DP27AbMqUs%252Bj26yi9VZ8WhNpLhw%3D%3D) (2.8V to 42V 10A/12A) Both should be the same
+      - Current/Voltage Sensors
+      - Standalone 5V line for peripherals
+      - GPIO Enable pins for Switching regulators
+      - Start calculating load switch resistors and capacitor values
 #### some issues or concerns with this: